 Emergency Mobile Alert is a way of receiving information about emergencies in your area.
 If your life, health or property is in danger, Emergency Mobile Alerts can be sent to your mobile.
 You don't need to sign up or download an app.

 Emergency Mobile Alert is broadcast to all capable phones from targeted cell towers.
-The alerts can be targeted to areas affected by serious hazards.
+The alerts will be targeted to areas affected by serious hazards.

 You don’t have to download an app or subscribe to a service.
 Just ensure your phone is capable and the operating system software is up to date.
 If your phone is on, capable and inside the targeted location, you should get the alerts.

 If you get an alert, read the message and take it seriously.
 It will tell you what the emergency is and what to do.
 It will also tell you which agency sent the message and, if needed, where to go for more information.

 Only authorised emergency agencies can send Emergency Mobile Alerts.
 Alerts will only be sent when there is a serious threat to life, health or property.
 Scheduled test alerts may also be sent.

 The only agencies currently authorised to issue alerts are:

 Emergency Mobile Alert is designed to help keep people safe if there is an emergency.
 The alerts will only be sent when there are serious threats to life, health or property, and, in some cases, for test purposes.

 Emergency Mobile Alert was chosen as it is reliable in an emergency.
 Emergency Mobile Alert uses a dedicated signal.
 It is not affected by network congestion.

 Unlike text messages, Emergency Mobile Alert is also very secure and doesn’t require the private details of recipients.